How to use emotes in Diablo 4

 Gökhan Çakır

-Strategical Content Writer and Fortnite Lead for Dot Esports.
-Gökhan Çakır graduated as an industrial engineer in 2020 and has since applied his analytical and strategic thinking to many endeavors.
+Gökhan is a Staff Writer and Fortnite Lead at Dot Esports.
+Gökhan graduated as an industrial engineer in 2020 and has since been with Dot Esports.
 As a natural-born gamer, he honed his skills to a professional level in Dota 2.
-Upon giving up on the Aegis of Champions in 2019, Gökhan started his writing career, covering all things gaming while his heart remains a lifetime defender of the Ancients.
+Upon giving up on the Aegis of Champions in 2019, Gökhan started his writing career, covering all things gaming, while his heart remains a lifetime defender of the Ancients.

 Author